FWasik/Parts-Warehouse-App/README.md

 ## Installation:
-To run the application, first of all, you need to download the image from DockerHub.
+To run the application, first of all, you need to pull the image from DockerHub.
 Run this command:
 ```
 docker pull dilreni2137/parts-warehouse-app-web
 ```